love4shen/wat-i-learned-today/README.md

 ## 02/24/2016
 * select `tel` protocal a: `a[href^="tel:"]`
-* `rel="nofollow"`: discourage links from being followed and indexed by SE
+* `rel="nofollow"`: discourage links from being followed and indexed by search engine
 * `<meta name="format-detection" content="telephone=no">` turn off number detection in iOS

 ##02/22/2016